-You’ll feel at home in any of the 150-plus accommodations, which range from cozy studios for two to roomy homes for large groups or families.
+You’ll feel at home in any of the 150+ accommodations, which range from cozy studios for two to roomy homes for large groups or families.
 Plus, many are pet-friendly and have kitchens.
-If you don’t want to cook, there are three dining options.
-The Gardens serves spectacular surroundings with its seasonal salads and small plates.
-Legends on the Lake is perfect for a casual meal, whether it's pizza and wings or a salad and sandwich.
-Or enjoy comfort foods such as tasty barbecue at Pinnacle Southern Kitchen, which also overlooks the Apple Valley golf course.
+And if you don’t want to cook, there are two dining options.
+The Gardens serves spectacular surroundings with its seasonal salads and small plates, while Legends on the Lake is perfect for a casual meal, whether it's pizza and wings or a salad and sandwich.

-You’ll find plenty to do at the 3,000-plus-acre retreat.
+You’ll find plenty to do at the 3,000+-acre retreat.
 Tee up at its two championship golf courses.
 Enjoy the view of Bald Mountain from the 11th hole of Apple Valley, named one of the most beautiful mountain courses by Golf Digest’s Places to Play.
 Navigate narrow fairways to reach Bald Mountain’s small greens, where putts always break toward the mountain.
 Scenes for Dirty Dancing were filmed at its 16th hole.

 Choose from salon services, skin and nail care, and massages at the spa.
 Can’t pick one?
 Try the Spa Sampler: an express facial, Swedish massage and your choice of treatment.
 The spa, along with an indoor pool, whirlpool, sauna and steam rooms, is located in the Wellness Center.
 Outside its doors are four lighted tennis courts.
 Bring your racquet, or take a swing at pickleball, which is a mashup of tennis, badminton and table tennis, where you and up to three more players use paddles to bat something akin to a wiffle ball over a net.